If you’ve heard of Ethel Reed, you are probably either a devotee of late-19th century American poster art or an art history student. After the...

 When you think of Gustav Klimt, what’s the first thing that comes to mind?
 If you’re like most people, you probably thought of his portraits and other people paintings.
 You might not realize that he also painted many other things.
-In fact, he made quite a lot of landscapes throughout his career, particularly of Lake Attersee in Austria, where he spent time each summer.
+In fact, he made quite a lot of landscapes throughout his career, particularly of Lake Attersee in Austria, where he spent each summer.

 This might come as a surprise at first, but once you see one of Klimt‘s landscapes, the connection with his better-known works will be clear.
 His most recognizable stylistic features show up as clearly in his landscapes as in his most famous works.
 Imagine taking the figures out of his famous portraits.
 What you would see behind them would be very similar to many of Klimt’s landscapes.
 Let’s take a look.